-Criterion 6.1 Subscriber Registration The CA maintains controls to provide reasonable assurance that: For authenticated certificates subscribers are accurately identified in accordance with the CA's disclosed business practices; subscribers' domain names and IP addresses are accurately validated in accordance with the CA's disclosed business practices; and subscribers' certificate requests are accurate, authorised and complete.
-For domain validated certificates Subscribers' domain names are accurately validated in accordance with the CA's disclosed business practices; and Subscriber's certificate requests are accurate and complete.
+6.1 Subscriber Registration

+For authenticated certificates

+- subscribers are accurately identified in accordance with the CA's disclosed business practices; - subscribers' domain names and IP addresses are accurately validated in accordance with the CA's disclosed business practices; and - subscribers' certificate requests are accurate, authorised and complete.

+For domain validated certificates

+- subscribers' domain names are accurately validated in accordance with the CA's disclosed business practices; and - subscriber's certificate requests are accurate and complete.